wheelybird/openvpn-server-ldap-otp/README.md

 **Benefits of the complete stack:**
 - Users can scan QR codes and set up MFA themselves
-- Admins can enforce MFA by group membership
+- Self-service MFA enrolment without admin intervention
 - Grace periods allow users time to enrol before VPN access is restricted
 - No need to SSH into servers to manage OTP secrets